Paspalum Control in Your Lawn & Garden

 Roots are thick and fibrous making mature weeds difficult to remove by hand.

-Flower/seed head is long and somewhat rectangular, and grows along long stems with 2-11 flower/seed heads per stem.
+The flower/seed head is long and somewhat rectangular and grows along long stems with 2-11 flower/seed heads per stem.
 Flower heads are covered in short black furry threads which are the individual flowers.

 Paspalum flowers and seeds in spring and summer.

 The main reason for the spread of Paspalum is due to it's seed.
 Seed can be brought in by the wind, or carried in by foot traffic (humans or animals).
-It's important to control Paspalum in the lawn and garden before it sets.
+It's important to control Paspalum in the lawn and garden before it sets seed and spreads.

 In cool areas, Paspalum can become dormant in winter.
 Even though the top of the plant has died off, the roots are still alive and will regrow again with the return of warm weather in spring.